 By trade and passion, I am a children’s book illustrator, felter and fine artist.
-By passion and frugality, I am an avid gardener and wannabe farmer.
+By passion and frugality, I am an avid gardener and newbie farmer.
 I started blogging “An Austin Homestead” when i kept an urban homestead in Austin, TX with vegetable and herb gardens in my front yard, and a compost heap and some friendly chickens in the backyard.
 I’m now living with my husband and the namesake of this website: Pocket the Pembroke Welsh Corgi, just south of Pedee, Oregon on 17.5 acres of potential.
 We bought our “farm” in December of 2012 and immediately began writing to-do lists on how to convert a dilapidated 3 thousand square foot home, leaky barn, and scotch broom infested pasture into a productive and self sustainable homestead.

 I love cooking delicious, usually healthy things utilizing as many homegrown (or farm direct) ingredients as I can, and when I’m not filling the kitchen with tantalizing dinner smells I fill it with delightful aromas of freshly made soap.
 I write recipes, when I remember to.
 I love teaching people how to live frugally and in sync with the planet and seasons.
 I’m excited to continue learning age old skills like spinning yarn and using herbs as medicine.
-I’m a crazy entrepreneur at heart and am happy with the growing success of my small business, Fiber Friends and excited about expanding my market for pastured eggs, domestic rabbit and other niche farm products.
+I’m a crazy entrepreneur at heart and am happy with the growing success of my small business, Fiber Friends and excited to be selling our pastured eggs, duck meat, domestic rabbit and other niche farm products.

 Thanks so much for reading Pocket Pause.
 I hope you’ll join the ride with me and mine as we get our hands dirty in the Oregon coastal foothills.